 As we have found out through our use of QGIS, that there are many ways to accomplish GIS tasks in the software.
 As QGIS leverages other Open Source Software, we can expect to find duplicate tools that perform the same (or very similar) task.
 Most of the tools we find in the menu (such as GeoProcesing Tools under the Vector menu) can be found in the toolbox launched from the Porcessing menu.
 We encourage you to try as many of the different tools as you can.

 First we are going to reduce our study area to include only the areas within the city limits of Prince George.
 By using google (and the above illustrations) look up what a “CLIP” overlay does.
 Remember you need to have a polygon layer to clip with.
 The pgbound layer is a line layer however!
 What did we do before to make a line layer a polygon layer (we built a line layer into a polygon layer)?
 Try to see if you remember how to do it.

 You will see (as we experienced before) that there is a difference between a polygon layer built with the linetopolygon function under the vector tool box and the polygonizer (do we remember why that is?).
 Scott has created a pgboundpoly layer in the builtpolygons directory in tutlab4 (in case you have difficulty building a polygon shape file from pgbound.
 Load the pgboundpoly layer into your project and clip out the dabc and hospital layers to dapg and hospitalpg layers.

-Question 5: What is the approximate ratio of area covered by the new medical services zone compared to the original area of the DA unit numbered 59530065?
+Question 5: What is the approximate ratio of area covered by the medical services zone (without the dough nut) compared to the original area of the DA unit numbered 59530065?
 You can approximate by eyeballing the two polygons, but you can also get more information from the attribute tables and information button (BUT be careful what attributes you look at).
 Write out the steps you used to create the dough nut that created the altered medical zone with hot spot.